JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 ## Central Package Management (CPM)

 A quick research (=googling) points me to Central Package Management for NuGet.
 This is a little bit hidden feature in the .NET ecosystem.
-It is supported by SDK style projects in VS, VS Code and the dotnet CLI.
+It is supported by SDK-style projects in VS, VS Code, and the dotnet CLI.

-Imagine you can manage your packages and package versions on a central place for all the projects in your solution.
-This actually solves several problems:
+Imagine you can manage your packages and package versions in a central place for all the projects in your solution.
+This solves several problems:

 * All projects use the same package version.
-* You can manage the package version on one place.
+* You can manage the package version in one place.

-Project than reference the packages without a version number.
-VS support it, NuGet supports it, and the dotnet CLI is supporting it.
+Projects than reference the packages without a version number.
+VS supports it, NuGet supports it, and the dotnet CLI supports it.
 On the other hand, when I wrote it is a kind of hidden feature, I mean it like this.
 You can't change to CPM in VS. You can't create a file in VS to manage your packages centrally.

 CPM is basically yet another XML file called `Directoy.Packages.props` that need to be located in the same folder as your solution file.

-What you can do to create such a file is to create a new XML file and rename it to `Directoy.Packages.props`, google for the docs and add the base structure of the XML into the file.
+What you can do to create such a file is to create a new XML file and rename it to `Directoy.Packages.props`, google for the docs, and add the base structure of the XML into the file.
 Or you can use an easier way using the dotnet CLI to create such a file:

 ```shell
 dotnet new packagesprops